sheltron/coup/README.md

 # coup
-Node.js / Socket.io Online Coup Clone
+Node.js / Socket.io Online Coup Clone.

 Or at least that's the plan.